PyEllips/pyElli/paper/paper.md

 This approach promises efficient laboratory workflows - if working flawlessly.
 However, it binds scientists to specific optical models available and limits experiments to the ones supported in the provided software.
 Furthermore, data interchange can be cumbersome.
-For example, results may even be hard to reproduce on competitive systems due to the use of other models or parameters.
+For example, results may even be hard to reproduce on competing systems due to the use of other models or parameters.
 In addition, limitations of the specific software included with each instrument may stimulate scientists to use third-party software: bundled software packages may not support specific desirable kinds of analyses, such as including the response of optically anisotropic materials or simultaneous fitting of external experimental parameters.